 If you have noticed changes in the smell of your vaginal discharge, don’t be too shy to talk to your local gynecologist.
 She can develop a treatment plan that will help you be good as new and back to enjoying your sex without the embarrassing odor.

 Unfortunately, not all women can achieve orgasm easily—and sadly, some have never experienced this sensation with their partner.
 But don’t lose hope!
 The truth is that almost everyone can learn how to enhance their orgasm.
 And Dr. Evans isn’t called the “orgasm doctor” for nothing—she knows just how to help you reach new heights.
 She has spent her career helping women and men resolve their sexual dysfunction to feel sexier and live happier.

 6. Why do I have a low sex drive?

-As an expert in sexual health, this question is one Dr. Evans hears very often, even though it can be uncomfortable for some patients to ask.
+As a doctor highly knowledgeable in sexual health, this question is one Dr. Evans hears very often, even though it can be uncomfortable for some patients to ask.
 A low sex drive can be caused by many things, including hormones, stress, or medication.
-However, sometimes women just lose interest in having sex with their partner.
+However, sometimes women lose interest in having sex with their partner.
 This is often seen between couples who have been together for many years.
-After the same old, week after week and year after year, many women get bored.
+After the same old, week after week, and year after year, many women get bored.